 This post was sponsored by Infantino and may contain affiliate links.
 All opinions are my own.
 Thanks for supporting me, this blog and my family!

-When Roy was little and starting solid foods I made a lot of my own purees.
-(I’m not brave enough for baby led weaning ha!).
+When our first baby was just starting solid foods I made a lot of my own purees.
+(I’m not brave enough for baby led weaning and wanted to stick with purees!).
 We gave him my homemade purees when we were home but bought plenty of those handy squeeze pouches for when we were out and about.

-I recently receive an Infantino Squeeze Station to try out and since Roy still won’t eat vegetables on a daily basis I tried it out for him!
+I was sent an Infantino Squeeze Station to try out and since Roy still won’t eat vegetables on a daily basis I tried it out for him!
 (I can’t be the only mom who’s toddler won’t eat veggies unless they’re mixed with fruit am I??)

 First up you’ll need to make your own puree.
 You can start with just one fruit or vegetable for brand new eaters or make it more interesting with a variety of fruits and vegetables blended together.
 Keep reading for a simple recipe that Roy and I both love!